cher-ami/router/README.md

 #### redirectToBrowserLang(forcePageReload = true) `void`

 Same than `redirectToDefaultLang` method but redirect to the user `navigator.language`.
 If the browser language doesn't exist in Languages array, we redirect to the default lang.

 ```js
 langService.redirectToBrowserLang();
 ```

-### <a name="TranslatePath"></a>Translate Path
+### Translate Path

 Paths can be translated by lang in route path property.
 This option works only if LangService instance is created and passed to the Router component.